Military Credit Use

 Troy University recognizes the educational benefits of many experiences that occur outside the formal structure of accredited colleges and universities.

-Credit may be granted for military experience based on MOS (Army), AFSC (Air Force), or equivalent ratings by Navy, Marine Corps, and Coast Guard. \
+Credit may be granted for military experience based on MOS (Army), AFSC (Air Force), or equivalent ratings by the Navy, Marine Corps and Coast Guard.

 Military Operations Minor

-The University offers a range of undergraduate degree programs which require an 18 semester hour minor.
+The University offers a range of undergraduate degree programs that require an 18-semester hour minor.
 The MILITARY OPERATIONS minor will satisfy degree requirements for any minor required for a Bachelor of Science program.
 The Military Operations Minor can be completed by applying a minimum of 18 semester hours of credit earned through military service as recommended by the American Council on Education (ACE), Community College of the Air Force (CCAF), or military credit from other regionally accredited institutions of higher education.
-Servicemembers can often apply coursework and experience of Professional Military Training and Education to this minor.
+Servicemembers can often apply coursework and experience in Professional Military Training and Education to this minor.
 Service school courses will be evaluated according to the recommendations of the American Council on Education (ACE Guide) when official credentials have been presented by the student.
 Such recommendations, however, are not binding upon the University.

 The ASSOCIATE OF SCIENCE IN GENERAL EDUCATION degree allows for the use of at least 34 semester hours of military credit.
 The 60sh ASGE degree program is comprised of 26 semester hours of GENERAL STUDIES and 34 semester hours of FREE ELECTIVE credit.

-While all of the degree programs at TROY offer scope for the transfer of military credit, the University offers a selection of bachelor degree programs that are particularly accommodating to the military training and professional education undertaken by our men and women in uniform.
+While all of the degree programs at TROY offer scope for the transfer of military credit, the University offers a selection of bachelor's degree programs that are particularly accommodating to the military training and professional education undertaken by our men and women in uniform.
 These degree programs recognize the value of this professional training by allowing for the maximization of transferable credits and, subsequently, the shortening of the time to degree completion and graduation.